 Changes in the terrestrial network and HD broadcasts

-The frequency changes and transition to the new broadcasting technology only concern Digita's terrestrial TV network in the UHF band.
+Transition to the DVB-T2 broadcasting technology only concerns Digita's terrestrial TV network in the UHF frequency band.
 DNA's terrestrial TV network in the VHF band already distributes all programmes using the DVB-T2 technology.
-The changes in frequencies and technologies do not affect cable, satellite or IPTV broadcasts.
+The change of technologies does not affect cable, satellite or IPTV broadcasts.

 Programmes available in the terrestrial TV network by multiplex (in Finnish):

 Reception of programmes available in Digita's TV networks requires an UHF antenna, and reception of programmes available in DNA's TV networks a VHF antenna.

 To receive the programmes of both networks, the viewer needs two separate antennas as provided in FICORA Regulation 65.
 However, the Regulation does not oblige anyone to install both antennas (unless required by Yle's must-carry obligation regarding HD broadcasts).

 Antenna instructions [pdf, 1 MB] (in Finnish)

 Check if you are HD ready - watch the videos on FICORA's YouTube channel (in Finnish)

 See also: HDTVopas.fi - the ABC of HD broadcasting (in Finnish)

 Transition to the DVB-T2 broadcasting technology is based on the Communications Policy Programme for Electronic Media (in Finnish), issued in 2012 by the Government as a report to the Parliament of Finland, as well as on international decisions.